Fryuni/inox-tools/packages/every-astro/README.md

 The CLI only searches within the installed Astro major.
 It reports one of these outcomes:

-- The bug is fixed in the latest Astro repository revision.
+- The bug is fixed in the latest revision in the installed major.
-- The bug was already present in `v<major>.0.0` and therefore predates that major.
+- The bug is already present in `v<major>.0.0`; its introduction is outside the selected major range.
 - The exact first bad Astro commit.

 Every Astro uses the package manager declared in the nearest `package.json`, or detects it from the